lrspeiser/DensityDependentMetricModel/docs/paper.md

 ### 8A.4a Posterior predictive checks (PPC) visuals

 We include PPC residual envelopes for NGC 3198 and a stacked SPARC residual histogram using existing JSON artifacts (no new sampler runs).
+Residuals are standardized using the per-run σ_floor in quadrature with σ_obs, and we include a QQ-plot against N(0,1) to diagnose tail behavior; if heavy tails persist, we acknowledge likely contributors (underestimated systematics or proxy mismatch) and maintain σ_floor parity across models.
 The helper produces:
 - images/ppc_ngc3198_envelope.png — median model band with 16–84% envelope and residual panel.
 - images/ed_sparc_residual_hist.png — stacked standardized residuals across the current ER fit set.